nodroglegin/st-agustines-website/src/pages/index.md

 intro:
   blurbs:
     - image: /img/classics.jpg
-      text: >
+      heading: Canonical Literature
-        Canonical Literature.
-[This is the blurb about canonical literature that explains the content of the subject briefly and why a student should study it]
+      text: This is the blurb about canonical literature that explains the content of the subject briefly and why a student should study it
     - image: /img/screen-shot-2020-07-12-at-2.56.42-pm.png
+      heading: Writing
-      text: Writing.
-[This is the blurb about Writing that explains the content of the subject briefly and why a student should study it]
+      text: This is the blurb about Writing that explains the content of the subject briefly and why a student should study it
     - image: /img/logic.jpg
+      heading: Logic
-      text: Logic.
-[This is the blurb about Logic that explains the content of the subject briefly and why a student should study it]
+      text: This is the blurb about Logic that explains the content of the subject briefly and why a student should study it
     - image: /img/rhetoric.png
+      heading: Rhetoric
-      text: Rhetoric.
-[This is the blurb about Rhetoric that explains the content of the subject briefly and why a student should study it]
+      text: This is the blurb about Rhetoric that explains the content of the subject briefly and why a student should study it
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their